brettinternet/homeops/README.md

 - [kube-prometheus-stack](https://github.com/prometheus-community/helm-charts/tree/main/charts/kube-prometheus-stack) with various Grafana dashboards
 - [Rook Ceph](https://rook.io/) cluster storage

-This setup is inspired by [this homelab gitops template](https://github.com/onedr0p/flux-cluster-template) and the [k8s-at-home](https://github.com/k8s-at-home) community.
+This setup is inspired by [this homelab gitops template](https://github.com/onedr0p/flux-cluster-template).
 You can find similar setups with the [k8s at home search](https://nanne.dev/k8s-at-home-search/).

 See also my [homelab repo](https://github.com/brettinternet/homelab) for how I provision machines in my home.